Parallel transport on matrix manifolds and Exponential Action: Introduction

 \section{Introduction}

-In recent years, Riemannian geometry has found many applications in optimization, image, vision, and in modeling data with constraints and symmetry.
+In recent years, Riemannian geometry has found many applications in optimization, image, vision, and data modeling with constraints and symmetry.
 A fundamental concept in geometry is {\it parallel transport}.
-While a tangent vector in Euclidean space can be transported between different points with almost no additional computation, moving a tangent vector between points in Riemannian geometry is a challenging yet fundamental problem.
+While a tangent vector in Euclidean space can be transported between different points with almost no additional calculation, moving a tangent vector between points on a Riemannian manifold is more challenging computationally.
 Parallel transport allows one to move tangent vectors along curves in a manifold in a way consistent with geometry, which is important in clustering problems, and in algorithms that require accounting for past increments.
 For example, the well-known optimization methods L-BFGS or conjugate gradient on an Euclidean space keep a history of past movements and use them to decide the next moves.
 These increments are represented as tangent vectors at different points in the iteration and must be transported to the current iterative point for aggregation.
 Similar issues arise in computer vision.